 Meanwhile, SB 283, sponsored by Sen. Loni Hancock, would allow people who were convicted of marijuana felonies to move on with their lives by restoring their eligibility for CalFresh, the state’s food stamp program.
 The bill did not advance in 2013, but can be considered this year.

 Sign up for MPP’s free email alerts on California to receive updates on marijuana policy reform efforts in California.

 Feds' aggressive targeting of medical marijuana providers in California

-Despite the aggressive actions of federal law enforcement, hope for improvement may be on the horizon.
-Following an August 29 memo from the Department of Justice, many hope that California can implement a regulatory framework for business that will stop raids against businesses that are in clear compliance with state law.
+In states with clear state regulations and licensing, the federal government has not interfered with medical marijuana providers complying with state laws in recent years.
+Unfortunately, California’s medical marijuana laws are far murkier than most, and even some model collectives have been targeted by asset forfeiture and other federal aggression.
+However, hope for improvement may be on the horizon.
+Following an August 29 memo from the U.S. Department of Justice, many hope that California can implement a regulatory framework for business that will stop raids against businesses that are in clear compliance with state law.

-If you live in California, please email your assemblymember, state senator, Gov. Jerry Brown, and Attorney General Kamala Harris, asking that they publicly denounce federal interference with the California medical marijuana program.
+If you live in California, email your assemblymember and senator and ask for their support for regulatory legislation.
 For more information on how you can help advocate against these developments, please see MPP's "What You Can Do to Oppose the Federal Crackdown on Medical Marijuana" handout.